TELIBO/pokedex/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+Distributed under the BSD-2-Clause license See `LICENSE` for more information.

 ## Contact